Understanding the Degree Evaluation

 - I want to possibly declare a minor but I can't figure out how to run a different program/ "What If" for a minor.

 - The "What If" audits currently run for majors only.
-The "What If" audits will be available for minors in the future.

 - How come I don't see certain majors listed under Select a Different Program for the "What If" option?